Family Law

 WHAT DOES A PRENUPTIAL AGREEMENT DO?

 People sign prenuptial agreements for various reasons.
 Some do so to protect assets.
 If one person enters a marriage with substantial financial or property interests, that individual may wish to protect those assets in the event of a divorce.
-A prenuptial agreement can serve as a blueprint for property division if the spouses later decide to end their marriage.
+A prenuptial agreement can serve as a blueprint for marital property division if the spouses later decide to end their marriage.

 In some instances, a prenuptial agreement is used to protect certain assets for children from a previous marriage.
 A prenuptial contract can specify who is to receive what belongings and property in the event of death, decreasing the chances for misunderstandings down the road.